 Now, although the metro isn’t as big as cities like New York or London’s Tube, it has a pretty hefty mix of stops (about 100, actually) and lines that crisscross the city that I’m sure you’ll love to see.

 Someone told me whilst in the city that Stockholm’s metro art is actually one of the world’s longest art galleries in the world with almost ninety per cent of all Stockholm’s metro stations having some sort of art installation inside.

-With that being said, on our last trip to Stockholm with KLM, we decided to make it our goal to find some of the best of Stockholm’s metro art.
+With that being said, on our last trip to Stockholm, we decided to make it our goal to find some of the best of Stockholm’s metro art.

 Take a look at some of the very best stations to visit for Stockholm’s metro art. 🎨

 1.)
 T-Centralen Station

 Possibly Stockholm’s busiest station, the T-Centralen metro stop is smack bang in the city with quite a few lines running through it.
 To find Stockholm’s metro art at T-Centralen, you’ll need to go down a few floors to the Blue Line.

 It took me about 10 minutes to find it (there are lots of tunnels and escalators), but just ask if you’re not sure.
 One of the safest ways to know you’ve reached the right line is once you see the blue walls and cave-like tunnels.